benmoose/redux-data-dispatch/README.md

 [![Build Status](https://travis-ci.org/benjaminhadfield/redux-data-dispatch.svg?branch=master)](https://travis-ci.org/benjaminhadfield/redux-data-dispatch)
 [![JavaScript Style Guide](https://img.shields.io/badge/code_style-standard-brightgreen.svg)](https://standardjs.com)

-An enhancer to redux reducers that makes it easy to define dependend reducers to store data returned by a single action.
+An enhancer to redux reducers that makes it easy to define dependent reducers to store data returned by a single action.
 This promotes a modular redux design where each reducer is responsible for storing one type of data.

 This package works best when used in conjunction with [Normalizr](https://github.com/paularmstrong/normalizr).